-4.1 Data
+4.1.
+Data

 Data were obtained from the administrative archives of the University of Padova.
-The academic careers of 32,201 newly enrolled students in academic years 2002/03 to 2005/06 in 81 first-cycle degree courses were examined.
-Information on each student's career is available for a maximum period of five years, and, in any case, not after December 2009.
-In particular, three events which students may experience are considered: course change (transfer to another University of Padova course), withdrawal (formal withdrawal from a degree programme, without re-enrolment at the University of Padova1), and graduation.
+The academic careers of 32,201 newly enrolled students in academic years 2002/03 to 2005/06 in 81 first-cycle degree courses were examined4.
+Information on each student's career is available for a maximum period of five years, but not after December 2009 (due to changes in computerised recording) (for a detailed description of data, see Clerici et al. 2013).
+In particular, this work focuses on three events which students may experience: course change (transfer to another University of Padova course), withdrawal (formal withdrawal from a degree programme, without re-enrolment at the University of Padova5), and graduation.
 Clearly, if students are still enrolled in the first or second year out-of-course (since observations are censored at the fifth year at most, further delays cannot be considered), they have not yet experienced any of these events.
-In the following, this situation is called "delay".
+In the following, this situation is called "delay" and is one of the most important problems afflicting Italian universities (MIUR 2011; OECD 2013).

 The University of Padova's administrative database also collects data on students' secondary education (type of secondary school attended, results of secondary school final examination, school career regularity) and some personal characteristics (gender, age, year of university enrolment, place of residence, nationality).
 Students are required to furnish all this information at the time of their application.
-Thus, our database does not contain missing data and is not affected by problems of non-response bias, which may affect survey data.
-Some information on the organisational (admission with or without restricted number of places, with or without compulsory attendance) and structural characteristics (study fields, number of enrolled students, percentages of working students) of degree courses are also available.
+Thus, our database does not contain missing data and is not affected by problems of bias, which may affect survey data.